tychay/one-click-child-theme/readme.txt

 **Version 1.5**

 * Added ability to repair child theme
+* Added ability to copy any template file from parent theme.
 * Upgrade look of form to resemble most admin forms.
 * Properly shows a status message on success.
 * Added section for FAQ and Screenshots.